nuricanaksu/finance-rag-chatbot/README.md

 ## 🎯 Overview

 **FinSage AI** is a **Retrieval-Augmented Generation (RAG)**-based educational chatbot
-designed to provide conceptual explanations for finance and economics.
+designed to explain fundamental concepts in **finance and economics**.
 It combines **vector search**, **semantic retrieval**, and **Google Gemini 2.0 Flash**
-to deliver accurate, context-aware answers from the *Finance-Alpaca* dataset.
+to generate accurate, context-grounded insights from the *Finance-Alpaca* dataset.

 ---